Indigenous People's Day 2024 in Lethbridge

 When: 11 AM - 5 PM Where: Head-Smashed-In Buffalo Jump

-Spend the day at the Incredible UNESCO World Heritage Site known as Head-Smashed-In Buffalo Jump, a site of integral portions of indigenous history and culture.
-Head-smashed-In Buffalo Jump invites you to immerse yourself in the Plains Buffalo Culture.
-Head-Smashed-In Buffalo Jump will be open from 11 AM to 5 PM on June 21st.
+There is no better place in the province to spend Indigenous People's Day than at the Incredible UNESCO World Heritage Site, Head-Smashed-In Buffalo Jump!
+Head-Smashed-In Buffalo Jump is integral to Indigenous history and culture.
+The site and its accompanying award-winning museum invite you to immerse yourself in Plains Buffalo Culture, including a special outdoor drumming performance on the outdoor plaza.
+Head-Smashed-In Buffalo Jump will be open from 10 AM to 5 PM on June 21st.

 Indigenous People's Day Celebrations At Galt Gardens